-When big data breaches happen, there’s immediately a lot of talk about credit reports.
+When significant data breaches happen where high-risk data is at stake, there’s often talk about credit reports.
+Some companies may even be required to provide credit monitoring as part of its breach notification requirements.
 Security experts recommend you check your credit reports for suspicious activity.
 To protect your identity, they also recommend you freeze your credit.
 Here’s what that means and why it’s important.

 If you’ve ever rented an apartment, opened a bank account, or applied for a credit card or a loan, you likely have a credit report.

 In fact, you have three credit reports.
 There are three credit-reporting bureaus in the United States: Experian, TransUnion, and Equifax.
 Each one holds a report on you that contains personal information about your credit history.
 Your credit reports contain:

 Having your information exposed in a data breach puts you at risk of identity theft.
 If someone steals your identity and tries to open new cards or loans in your name, it will appear on your credit reports.
 Each bureau may have slightly different information, which is why it’s important to check all three regularly.

 By law, you are entitled to one free credit report a year from each of the three credit bureaus.
 You can request your credit reports at annualcreditreport.com.
 This is the only official and truly free website to obtain your reports.
 You can also call Experian, TransUnion, and Equifax directly or request your reports by mail.